 As interest rates rise, growth is likely to slow down.
 This is a natural result of decreased credit availability.
 The same force that makes the market a less attractive option also makes savings through other instruments more valuable.

-An Individual Retirement Account (IRA) can hold savings certificate funds, like those available at UNITED SA.
+An Individual Retirement Account (IRA) can hold savings certificate funds, like those available at United Texas CU.
 These instruments offer a predictable rate of return that is not dependent on those macroeconomic forces.
 As a hedge against market slowdowns, adding certificate accounts to your portfolio can be an excellent step toward minimizing risk.